cloudevents/spec/cloudevents/primer.md

 [HTTP Binary Mode](bindings/http-protocol-binding.md#31-binary-content-mode)
 uses HTTP
-headers to transport metadata; most HTTP servers will reject requests with excessive HTTP header data, with limits as low as 8kb.
+headers to transport metadata; most HTTP servers will reject requests with excessive HTTP header data, with limits as low as 8 KiB.
 Therefore, the aggregate size and number of extension attributes should be kept minimal.

 If an extension becomes popular then the specification authors might consider